Norman-else/demo-code-reference/package_predictor/README.md

 # Package Predictor

-This directory contains a simple example of training a neural-network-like model from a small dataset of product names **and descriptions** to predict package size and type.
-The model is implemented from scratch without external machine learning libraries.
+This directory contains a simple example of training a two-layer neural network from a small dataset of product names **and descriptions** to predict package size and type.
+The network is implemented from scratch without external machine learning libraries.

 ## Files